-A striking diversity of opinions still seems to exist among scholars regarding the links between "urbanisation" and "industrialisation" processes and the family structure.
-Conventional theoretical wisdom, from F. Le Play up to the early 1970s, held that industrialisation resulted in the disintegration of the family group into smaller units of nuclear families.
+A striking diversity of opinions still seems to exist among scholars regarding the links between "modernization" processes and the family structure.
+Conventional theoretical wisdom, from F. Le Play up to the early 1970s, held that industrialization resulted in the disintegration of the family group into smaller units of nuclear families.
 The nuclear family was thought to be best adapted to meet the demands imposed by the high rates of social and geographical mobility of individuals that was typical of the industrial system.
-Accordingly, it was presumed that nuclear families would do better than extended families in achieving the social and economic goals that characterize industrial society, and that individuals living in nuclear family units would be better equipped to reach higher positions in life (e.g., Parsons & Bales, 1955; Goode, 1963, 1966).
+Accordingly, it was presumed that nuclear families would do better than extended families in achieving the social and economic goals that characterize industrial society, and that individuals living in nuclear family units would be better equipped to reach higher positions in life (e.g., Parsons & Bales 1955; Goode 1963, 1966).

-Later research undermined the hypothesis of the progressive nuclearisation of the family by suggesting that major shifts over the past centuries, such as industrialisation and urbanisation. have had a little or no effect on the structure of the family and the household, at least in some regions of Europe (Laslett, 1972).
-Some scholars went so far as to reverse the usual structuralfunctional reasoning and argue that particular developments in the West were attributable to distinctive family and demographic arrangements.
-From that perspective, the nuclear family, along with the Western European marriage pattern, were seen as being among the necessary preconditions for modernisation, industrialisation, and economic growth (Macfarlane, 1987; Laslett 1983; recently Hartmann, 2004; De Moor and Van Zanden, 2010).
+Later research undermined the hypothesis of the progressive nuclearization of the family by suggesting that major shifts over the past centuries, such as industrialization and urbanization, have had a little or no effect on the structure of the family and the household, at least in some regions of Europe (Laslett 1972).
+Some scholars went so far as to reverse the usual structural-functional reasoning and argue that particular developments in the West were attributable to distinctive family and demographic arrangements.
+From that perspective, the nuclear family, along with the Western European marriage pattern, were seen as being among the necessary preconditions for modernization, industrialization, and economic growth (Macfarlane 1987; Laslett 1983; recently Hartmann 2004; De Moor and Van Zanden 2010).

 By contrast, other researchers saw extended family arrangements as a positive and functional adaptation to industrial life.
-Substantial evidence was provided demonstrating that the harsh economic conditions of early industrial capitalism strengthened the interdependence of family members, and sometimes led to a high frequency of complex households (Anderson, 1971; Hareven, 1978, 1982; also Wrigley, 1977, 82; recently King and Timmins, 2001, 275-276).
+Substantial evidence was provided demonstrating that the harsh economic conditions of early industrial capitalism strengthened the interdependence of family members, and sometimes led to a high frequency of complex households (Anderson 1971; Hareven 1978, 1982; also Wrigley 1977, 82; recently King and Timmins 2001, 275-276).

 Other perspectives exist, however.
-Kertzer, for example, argued that only a small degree of change in the persistent attachment to living in complex domestic units occurred in central Italy, despite the critical transformation of socioeconomic and occupational structures (Kertzer, 1984).
-Janssens' study of the Dutch town of Tilburg took roughly the same view, describing a striking continuity in the overall pattern of extended arrangements, despite living profound process of social change surrounding the town's (Janssens, 1993).
-The results of these and other studies may be viewed as evidence that the effects of industrialisation on households and families could have differed from community to community.
-The nature of the pre-existing family system, the characteristics of the industry and its technology, the demographic processes in the community, the relative poverty of the workers and the availability of housing, along with the sociocultural characteristics and type of migratory population movements involved, may all affect the nature and direction of change in a family system in a variety of ways (Kertzer and Schiaffino, 1983; Arcury, 1990; Bourdieu, Kesztenbaum and Postel-Vinay, 2010; King and Timmins, 2001, 244-278; Bourdelais, 2000; Oris, 2003).
+Kertzer, for example, argued that only a small degree of change in the persistent attachment to living in complex domestic units occurred in central Italy, despite the critical transformation of socioeconomic and occupational structures (Kertzer 1984).
+Janssens' study of the Dutch town of Tilburg took roughly the same view, describing a striking continuity in the overall pattern of extended living arrangements, despite the profound process of social change surrounding the town's families (Janssens 1993).
+The results of these and other studies may be viewed as evidence that the effects of industrialization on households and families could have differed from community to community.
+The nature of the pre-existing family system, the characteristics of the industry and its technology, the demographic processes in the community, the relative poverty of the workers and the availability of housing, along with the socio-cultural characteristics and type of migratory population movements involved, may all affect the nature and direction of change in a family system in a variety of ways (Kertzer and Schiaffino 1983; Arcury 1990; Bourdieu, Kesztenbaum and Postel-Vinay 2010; King and Timmins 2001, 244-278; Bourdelais 2000; Oris 2003).
 A model of social change in which family change is not directly and immediately linked to structural social transformation seems equally convincing.
-A "cultural lag" is likely to exist between family systems and socio-structural developments (Janssens, 1993; also Scott & Tilly, 1975; Medick, 1981).
+A "cultural lag" is likely to exist between family systems and socio-structural developments (Janssens 1993; also Scott & Tilly 1975; Medick 1981).